Organizing Your Course in Blackboard

 The following grading standards have been established by the Literature and Communications Department.
 Modifications have been made to address the "online" component for the course.

-A - Outstanding To earn an "A" for the online component of the course there must be frequent posts (substantially above the minimum requirement) and all postings are insightful, critically developed and contribute positively to the "class discussion".
+A - Outstanding To earn an "A" for the online component of the course there must be frequent posts (substantially above the minimum requirement) and all postings are insightful, critically developed and contribute positively to the "class discussion."
 The schedule of postings is also a grading factor.
 Posting early in the unit week is encouraged in order to promote further discussion and inquiry by classmates.
 All responses to classmates' postings are well developed and insightful enhancing the discussion and leading to further discussion or question.

-B – Good Work To earn an "B" for the online component of the course the number of postings are above the minimum number and they are insightful, critically developed and contribute positively to the class discussion.
+B – Good Work To earn a "B" for the online component of the course the number of postings are above the minimum number and they are insightful, critically developed and contribute positively to the class discussion.
 Postings are done by the deadline thereby promoting further discussion and inquiry by classmates.
-All responses to classmates' postings are not fully developed nor do they offer significant insightful making it difficult to further the discussion or raise new questions/issues.
+All responses to classmates' postings are not fully developed nor do they offer significant insight, making it difficult to further the discussion or raise new questions/issues.

 C - Adequate Work To earn a "C" for the online component of the course equates to few postings (just meeting the minimum requirement).
 Postings do not offer any insight to the discussions or readings.
 They are general comments and opinions that are not critically developed.
 The posts do not negatively impact the class discussion but they do not promote further discussion or questions.
 The schedule of postings tends to be "last minute."
 All responses to classmates' postings are generalized comments that are not well thought out.